Instant Runoff Voting and the Reinforcement Paradox: Empirical Results

-Noteworthy, however, is the fact that across all 352 original elections, 206 generated at least one pseudoprofile which demonstrated a reinforcement paradox.
-Thus, arguably, 206 elections are close to an election which exhibits a paradox.
-If we restrict the analysis to elections that did not contain a majority candidate, 187 of the 208 of the original elections generated at least one pseudoprofile exhibiting a reinforcement paradox.
-These results suggest that almost any three-candidate real-world election which does not contain a majority candidate is ``close'' to an election demonstrating a reinforcement paradox.
-We note such a high percentage is not achieved under bootstrapping for other paradoxes.
-For example, in \cite{MW23} the same type of analysis was performed for the spoiler effect using a smaller dataset of American IRV elections (but still using 10,000 pseudoprofiles per election), and only five elections generated at least one pseudoprofile demonstrating a spoiler effect under IRV.
-Thus, it is not the case that performing this bootstrap analysis guarantees that almost all elections in a dataset will be ``close'' to an election which exhibits a given paradox.
+Noteworthy, however, is the fact that across all 416 original elections, 241 generated at least one pseudoprofile which was susceptible to a reinforcement paradox.
+While the presence of a single such pseudoprofile should be interpreted with caution—since rare events may arise in large bootstrap samples—this nevertheless indicates that paradoxical outcomes can occur under perturbations of many of the observed elections.
+If we restrict the analysis to elections that did not contain a majority candidate, 224 of the 254 original elections generated at least one pseudoprofile that is susceptible to a reinforcement paradox.
+These results suggest that, although such outcomes may occur with low frequency in some cases, many three-candidate real-world elections without a majority candidate admit generated pseudoprofiles under which a reinforcement paradox can arise.
+We note that such a high percentage is not achieved under bootstrapping for other paradoxes.
+For example, in \cite{MW23} the same type of analysis was performed for the spoiler effect using a smaller dataset of American IRV elections (with 10,000 pseudoprofiles per election), and only five elections generated at least one pseudoprofile demonstrating a spoiler effect under IRV.
+Thus, it is not the case that performing bootstrap analysis guarantees that rare paradoxical outcomes will appear broadly across elections.

-Recall in the 352 actual elections, any election demonstrating a plurality loser paradox also demonstrated a runner-up paradox.
-This is not the case for pseudoprofiles: 9,542 generated elections demonstrate a plurality loser but not a runner-up paradox.
-Thus, while such an outcome is not likely, some real-world elections are close to this phenomenon occurring.
+Finally, recall that in the 416 actual elections, any election that was susceptible to a plurality loser paradox was also susceptible to a runner-up paradox.
+This is not the case for pseudoprofiles: 1,277 generated elections are susceptible to a plurality loser but not to a runner-up paradox.
+Thus, while such outcomes are relatively rare, the bootstrapping analysis shows that they can arise under perturbations of real-world elections, even though they are not observed in the original data.